Using the Suns in the Sun Workstation Lab

 Access via SSH and SFTP

-All of the workstations in the Sun lab can be accessed via ssh and sftp.
-(SSH and SFTP are available on the department resource disk.
-Ask the staff assistant for a copy of this CD.)
-This is useful for working from a remote location, or for those times when all seats at the workstations are in use.
+In addition, you will need a secure shell (shh) client.
+Macs and Linux systems come with ssh installed.
+Examples of ssh clients for Windows include PuTTY and MobaXterm.
+These clients are useful for working from a remote location, or for those times when all seats at the Sun Lab are in use.
 The PCs in the campus labs have ssh installed.
-Select the Start menu, then Programs, and then (probably) security (IIT changes the folders periodically).
-Any of the following Sun lab machine names can be used.
+Select the Start menu, then Programs, and then (probably) security (ITS changes the folders periodically).
+Any of the following Sun Lab machine names can be used.

 courant.hbg.psu.edu